Volcanic cones near peak sacred to tribes gain protection

 Generations before the ranch became privately owned, people from surrounding Native American communities would make pilgrimages to the area and its timber, wildlife and plants provided sustenance beyond the ceremonial ties.

-The dormant volcano, now covered with ponderosa pine and other trees, also served as a lookout with notable lines of sight to distance mountain ranges to the east.
+The dormant volcano, now covered with ponderosa pine and other trees, also served as a lookout with notable lines of sight to distant mountain ranges to the east.

 Tribal leaders say some of the pilgrimage trails are still evident.